 5. Stand with your hands behind you at the bottom of your back.
 Slowly lean backwards – always making sure that it is pain free and you are able to control the exercise.
 Hold for a count of three seconds and then steadily return to an upright standing position.
 Repeat 10 times.

-If you'd like to talk to a physio for advice about your home-work setup you can book a home-working health here.
+If you'd like to talk to a physio for advice about your homeworking set-up you can book a home-working health check here.